-Although a Beneficial Shareholder may not be recognized directly at the Meeting for the purposes of voting Common Shares registered in the name of their broker or other intermediary, a Beneficial Shareholder may attend the Meeting as a proxyholder for the Registered Shareholder and vote such Beneficial Shareholder's Common Shares in that capacity.
+Although a Beneficial Shareholder may not be recognized directly at the Meeting for the purposes of voting Common Shares registered in the name of their intermediary/broker, a Beneficial Shareholder may attend the Meeting as a proxyholder for the Registered Shareholder and vote such Beneficial Shareholder's Common Shares in that capacity.
 If a Beneficial Shareholder wishes to attend the Meeting and vote their own Common Shares, a Beneficial Shareholder must do so as proxyholder for the Registered Shareholder.
-To do this, a Beneficial Shareholder should enter their own name in the blank space on the applicable form of proxy provided to the Beneficial Shareholder and return the document to their broker or other intermediary (or the agent of such broker or other intermediary) in accordance with the instructions provided by such broker, intermediary or agent well in advance of the Meeting.
-We strongly encourage you not to attend the Meeting and instead cast your vote through your broker or intermediary.
+To do this, a Beneficial Shareholder should enter their own name in the blank space on the applicable form of proxy provided to the Beneficial Shareholder and return the document to their intermediary/broker (or the agent of such intermediary/broker) in accordance with the instructions provided by such intermediary/broker well in advance of the Meeting.
+We strongly encourage you not to attend the Meeting and instead cast your vote through your intermediary/broker.